zaceno/astrojs-hyperapp/README.md

 })
 ```

-> Slot-names need to be given as snake/kebab case (e.g `slot="kebab-case"` or `slot="snake_case"`) but
+> Slot-names need to be given as snake/kebab case (e.g `slot="kebab-case"` or `slot="snake_case"`)
-in `.astro` files (in order to be html-compliant).
-But for your convenience, such names are transformed to
+> in `.astro` files, in order to be html-compliant.
+But for your convenience, they are transformed to
-camelCase (e.g. `props.kebabCase` or `props.snakeCase`) in the props passed to the island.
+> camelCase (e.g. `props.kebabCase` or `props.snakeCase`) in the props passed to the island.

 ## Synchronizing Islands

 Every island in an Astro page is ... an island, unto itself.
 It has its own state and doesn't know what's going on in any other island unless you build in some signalling/sharing mechanism of your own.
 This is true for any choice of client-side framework.

 Astro's recommended solution to sharing state between islands is [nanostores](https://github.com/nanostores).
 It is a fine solution, but will (for now) require you to implement your own effects & subscriptions for interacting with nanostores.

-As a convenient alternative, this integration offers a mechanism for you to define *synchronized* islands.
+As a convenient alternative, this integration offers a mechanism for you to define _synchronized_ islands.
 Islands that share the same state.

 Start by definining a synchronizer, where you pass in an `init` prop, and optionally `subscriptions` & `dispatch` props.
 Again, these are the same as you would pass to a Hyperapp `app({...})` call.

 ```js
 //chat-master.js